tsunami416604/azure-docs.hu-hu/articles/azure-functions/functions-debug-powershell-local.md

 * A PowerShell-konzolon korábban a `Invoke-RestMethod` eredményt adott vissza
 * A beépített PowerShell-konzolt, a Visual Studio Code egy szkriptet futtatandó vár

-Ezt követő alkalommal, amikor hívhat meg ugyanezt a funkciót, a PowerShell-bővítmény jobb után működésképtelenné válik a hibakeresőt a `Wait-Debugger`.
+Később megfelelő után mikor hívhat meg ugyanezt a funkciót, a PowerShell-bővítmény a hibakeresőt megsérti a `Wait-Debugger`.

 ## <a name="debugging-in-a-powershell-console"></a>Hibakeresés a PowerShell-konzol